 2. Choose a Location: Pick a city that fits your business.
 Selecting newer zones to start a company in China might offer more relaxed rules and cheaper office space.

-3. Use a PEO or EOR: To simplify hiring and compliance one can use Professional Employment Organization (PEO) or Employer of Record (EOR).
-These services help with HR and legal tasks without needing to set up a local entity right away.
+3. Use a PEO or EOR: One can use a Professional Employment Organization (PEO) or an Employer of Record (EOR) to simplify hiring and compliance.
+These services help with HR and legal tasks without setting up a local entity immediately.

 4. Choose Your Legal Structure: Common options for legal structure for foreign businesses in China include:

 5. Settle Minimum Registered Capital (MRC): MRC is the capital required to register your business in China.
-Most sectors don’t have strict minimums anymore, but one should still plan enough to cover operating costs for at least a year.
+Most sectors no longer have strict minimums, but one should still plan enough to cover operating costs for at least a year.

 6. Collect Documents: Key documents such as the company name, list of shareholders, company structure, IDs and business plan are required for registration with the relevant authorities.